Py-Himanshu-Patel/Django-GraphQL/README.md

     ...

 # define query root which will be searched for each graphQL query
+# to make a get query on already existing data in server
 class Query(graphene.ObjectType):
     # DjangoListField give list of all objects in model
     all_quizzes = DjangoListField(QuizzesType)